Prescriptions in Scotland are free.

 Medical exemption certificate

-Patients suffering from any of the conditions listed below will continue to be eligible to apply for a medical exemption certificate or register for the Minor Ailment Service and receive free NHS prescriptions in England.
+Patients living with certain medical conditions will continue to be eligible to apply for a medical exemption certificate and receive free NHS prescriptions in England.

-If you do have one of these conditions and wish to register for the Minor Ailment Service or require a prescription to be dispensed in England you will benefit from holding a Medical Exemption Certificate.
-For patients who do not have these requirements, there is no need to apply for a Medical Exemption Certificate.
+If you do have one of these conditions and require a prescription to be dispensed in England you will benefit from holding a medical exemption certificate.
+For patients who do not have these requirements, there is no need to apply for a medical exemption certificate.